 Life is not a checklist.
 It’s not a mountain to scale.
 It’s not a golf game or a beer commercial or whatever other cheesy analogy you want to insert here.

-Life is a game of tradeoffs.
-And you must eventually choose what you’re willing to trade based on what you value.
+Life is an economy.
+Where everything must be traded for something else and the value of all things rise and fall with the amount of attention and effort you put into them.
+And in that economy, we each must eventually choose what you’re willing to trade based on what you value.
 And if you’re not careful with your values, if you are willing to trade things away for the sake of another hit of dopamine, another temporary trip to your own personal psychological 10, then chances are you’re going to fuck things up.